Ground effect (aerodynamics): Wing stall in ground effect

 The stalling angle of attack is less in ground effect, by approximately 2–4 degrees, than in free air.
-When the flow separates there is a large increase in drag.
-If the aircraft overrotates on take-off at too low a speed the increased drag can prevent the aircraft from leaving the ground.
-Two de Havilland Comets overran the end of the runway after overrotating.
+Flow separation causes a large increase in drag.
+If the aircraft overrotates on take-off at too low a speed, the increased drag can prevent take-off.
+In 1952, two de Havilland Comets overran the end of the runway after overrotating.
 Loss of control may occur if one wing tip stalls in ground effect.
-During certification testing of the Gulfstream G650 business jet the test aircraft rotated to an angle beyond the predicted IGE stalling angle.
-The over-rotation caused one wing-tip to stall and an uncommanded roll, which overpowered the lateral controls, leading to loss of the aircraft.
+During certification testing of the Gulfstream G650 business jet, the test aircraft rotated to an angle beyond the predicted IGE stalling angle.
+The over-rotation caused one wing-tip to stall and an uncommanded roll overpowered the lateral controls, leading to loss of the aircraft.

 Ground-effect vehicle

 A few vehicles have been designed to explore the performance advantages of flying in ground effect, mainly over water.
-The operational disadvantages of flying very close to the surface have discouraged widespread applications.
+The operational disadvantages of flying close to the surface have discouraged widespread applications.